-Financial aid is available during the academic year only to students enrolled in a degree program and is awarded for a maximum of six full-time semesters or 86 attempted hours for the MDiv degree, four full-time semesters or 48 attempted hours for the MRL and MTS degrees, and two fulltime semesters or 24 attempted hours for the ThM degree.
-Audit hours and accepted transfer hours are included in the attempted hours total.
-A student must be enrolled for a minimum of six hours in order to receive financial aid.
-Requests for aid to be applied for part-time enrollment must be approved in advance by the associate dean of admissions and financial aid.
+Financial aid is available during the academic year only to students enrolled in a degree program.
+Candler scholarships are awarded for a maximum of 72 attempted hours for the MDiv degree.
+With the prior approval of the Associate Dean of Academic Affairs and the Associate Dean of Admissions and Financial Aid, a student in the MDiv program may attempt up to 27 hours in one academic year.
+Candler scholarships are awarded for four full-time semesters or 48 attempted hours for the MRL and MTS degrees, and two fulltime semesters or 24 attempted hours for the ThM degree.
+Accepted transfer hours are included in the attempted hours total.
+A student must be enrolled for a minimum of six hours to receive financial aid.
 Any student who enrolls for less than a full-time course load will have his or her financial aid award prorated accordingly.
-Candler scholarships to dual degree students are applicable only to those semesters in which the student is in residency in the school of theology.
+Candler scholarships to dual degree students are applicable only to those semesters in which the student is in residency in the School of Theology.

-Candler scholarships are typically not available during the summer term, but those who are eligible may apply for other summer financial aid, such as federal loans, through Emory University's Office of Financial Aid.
+Candler scholarships may be available during the summer term for students who are enrolled part time during the fall and spring semester, and those who are eligible may apply for other summer financial aid, such as federal loans, through Emory University's Office of Financial Aid.

 Candler's scholarship program is funded through gifts, the Ministerial Education Fund of The United Methodist Church, endowed funds, and the school's operating budget.